cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 (A) $\sigma_n^M$ (colors), slip magnitude (contours,
 1 m interval) and hanging-wall topography on the Feng et al. [2010] model of the Beichuan fault.
-Note the suppression of fault slip where normal stress is highest, such as below the Pengguan massif (P)
+Note the suppression of fault slip where normal stress is highest, such as below the Pengguan massif (P).
+Fault and topography share the same scale.
+No vertical exaggeration.
 (B) $\tau_d^M$ (colors) and dip slip (contours, 1 m interval) on the Qi et al.
 [2012] 'rough' slip model.
 (C) $\tau_s^M$ (colors) and strike slip (contours, 1 m interval) on the Qi et